richard-jones/magnificent-octopus/octopus/modules/es/README.md

 This can be useful for building more complex result-selection options in the front end (e.g. showing both a suggested Journal's title and ISSN)

+Note that this is the slowest and most resource intensive way of doing autocomplete, and also because it relies on result sets rather than facets may produce duplication in the returned list.

 Can be mounted into your app as a blueprint with:

 ```python